syedsajjadaskari/sample-flask-ecommerce/README.md

 **Username:** admin
 **Password:** admin

-## To run the code with the gunicron
-which guni

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.